EXtremeExploit/ponySmash/docs/Custom Lists.md

 * This time however the list itself is an object (`{` and `}`).
 This object has 2 key values.
   * `version`: This is a number that specifies what version of customs list the list is using.
 This is optional, but if its missing it will get treated as if its value was 1
   * `list`: This is where the contents of a [Legacy formatted list](#legacy-format) would go in.
 You can add more key value pairs to each character, like in the list above, some have the `"filly"` key
+  * `extensions`: This is used to make the custom list depend on another (built-in) list.
+Useful for expanding built-in lists or saving the work of having to add characters already in the game by hand in the list.
+For more information read the [Extensions Documentation](./Extensions.md)
   * `filters`: This is the custom filters of the list.
 Its an object in which each property is a filter, you can name them whatever you want, but the values should follow specific rules.
-For more information read the [Filters Documentation](https://github.com/EXtremeExploit/ponySmash/wiki/Filters)
+For more information read the [Filters Documentation](./Filters.md)

 # General tips (applies to both kinds of lists)